Together We're Transitioning from Plastic

-We live in an age where it’s impossible to avoid plastic.
-So much of what we buy and consume is either made from plastic or packed in it.
-We are realizing the failure of our globalized industrial systems to take care of it properly.
-Ecobricks not only allow us to take care of our own plastic locally, they are a gateway to transition.
+We live in an age where it’s impossible to avoid plastic and our industrial systems have failed to manage it.
+Ecobricks provide a way to take care of our own plastic and a gateway to transition.
 Ecobricking enables us to lead by example, not only to live zero waste — but to go way beyond!
 Discerning your Personal Plastic Transition Ratio is a way to tell where you are on the scale of grey to green.

 As we go about our modern lives we are inevitably consuming plastic — drinking from a straw, using a bag for our groceries, taking a plastic wrapper off a candy.
 Most people, communities, cities and companies have no idea how much plastic they are actually consuming on a monthly or yearly basis.
 This unconscious consumption is directly linked to the ever growing dumps, ocean plastic patches, and clogged rivers around the world.

-Ecobricks are one of the very few ways to definitely capture plastic.
+Ecobricks are one of the best ways to definitely capture plastic.
 An ecobrick not only reduces the net surface area of the plastic packed by several thousandfold, it uses the longevity of plastic to trap it indefinitely.
-The plastic is thus kept out of the failing industrial systems, and put to use responsibly, locally.
+Your plastic is kept local where you can be sure of it, and out of industrial recycling and incineration.
 Ecobricks, unlike many other up-cycling processes, meet the standards of century-endurable, cradle-to-cradle design.
 Ecobricks are so effective at taking plastic out of the industrial and global systems, that it is effectively ‘sequestered’ (from the Latin ‘sequestrate’: to place in safekeeping).
 In other words, once captured into a bottle, the plastic isn’t going anywhere!
 In the same way that trees and forest ‘sequester’ C02 (i.e. store it), we can sequester plastic.

 Ecobricks empower us to take care of our own plastic — enabling you to stop exporting your plastic to others and live zero waste!
 However, it doesn’t stop there.
 By picking up and packing the plastic of others, you can capture and sequester more plastic than you have consumed yourself.